mathurinm/mathurinm.github.io/_posts/2024-11-19-hutchinson.md

 \bbE_z [(Az) \odot z] = \diag(A)
 $$

 The proof is very similar to the first one.
 This technique allows evaluating the diagonal of the Hessian of a neural network $$g: \bbR \to \bbR$$, using Hessian-vector product (see [this great blog post](https://iclr-blogposts.github.io/2024/blog/bench-hvp/)), which has applications in neural network pruning for example.
+See more in Section 9.3 of <d-cite key="blondel2024elements"/>.